Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 2 Februari 2026 04.33.36 UTC
+- WIB: Senin, 2 Februari 2026 05.37.23 UTC
-- WITA: Senin, 2 Februari 2026 05.33.36 UTC
+- WITA: Senin, 2 Februari 2026 06.37.23 UTC
-- WIT: Senin, 2 Februari 2026 06.33.36 UTC
+- WIT: Senin, 2 Februari 2026 07.37.23 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: motivational
+Kategori: inspirational